Hootenanny

 FeatureDescription

-Cover photo editorUpload any image and reposition or zoom it directly in the browser.
-Text always stays legible over the photo.
+Cover photo editorUpload any photo and drag or zoom it into place right in the browser.
+The overlay keeps the text readable no matter what's underneath.

-Installable PWAAdd it to your home screen for a native-app feel, complete with offline support.
+Installable PWAAdd it to your home screen and it behaves like a regular app, offline included.

-Rich link previewsPasting the link in iMessage, Slack, or social media shows the cover photo and event title via Netlify edge functions.
+Rich link previewsPaste the link into iMessage or Slack and it unfurls with the cover photo and event title, handled by Netlify edge functions.

 Design